nspcc-dev/neo-go/docs/notary.md

   than the current chain height and it must have `Conflicts` attribute with the hash of the main transaction.
 It at the same time must have `Notary assisted` attribute with a count of zero.
 - *Main tx*.
-This is the one that actually needs to be completed; it:
+This is the one that actually needs to be completed; some (but at least one) of its witnesses have incomplete invocation scripts.
+Incomplete invocation scripts are supported for the following witness types (all of them are allowed to be combined):
-  1. *either* doesn't have all witnesses attached
-  2. *or* has a partial multisignature only
-  3. *or* have not all witnesses attached and some of the rest are partial multisignature
+  1. Standard signature witness (then the invocation script is empty).
+  2. Standard multisignature witness (then the invocation script is either empty or contains a push of a single signature).
+  3. Custom AppCall witness (then verification script is expected to include a part of System.Contract.Call contract arguments and invocation script is expected to contain missing arguments of this call).
+  4. Only empty invocation scripts are supported for contract witness.

   This transaction must have `Notary assisted` attribute with a count of `NKeys` (and Notary contract as one of the signers).